fr3qu3ncy/pi-fairy-light-control/README.md

 ### Features in progress
 * none
 ### Features in to-do
+* Web interface enhancements:
+    * Add description field so user can add some text to help identify the fairy lights.
+    * Ability to connect to other pi-fairy-light-controllers on the network.
+* Use config files for user defined variables.
 * More differnt patterns and effects
 * Smart Home Integration
     * Apple HomeKit intergration (can be controled on local network, **prefered**)